Carreau/phd-dissertation/parts/part4.rst

 The distance between liposome center decreases as the total angle :math:`\theta = \theta_1+\theta_2` increases.
-The contact angle and other parameter of the doblets are obtained by fitting spherical caps onto the 2D epifluorescence images or 3D confocal stack as describe later.
-In the absence of myosin, the contact angle |theta| is measured to be :math:`\theta = 64 \pm 16 º` whereas in the presence of Myosin II (200 nM) we find a value of :math:`\theta = 86 \pm 21 º`.
-Measured of contact angle after Myosin injection are done before the cortex ruptures as characterized in :cite:`Carvalho2013a` .
+The contact angle and other parameter of the doblets are obtained by fitting spherical caps onto the 2D epifluorescence images or 3D confocal stack as :ref:`described later <full3dfit>`.
+In the absence of myosin, the contact angle |theta| is measured to be :math:`\theta = 64 \pm 16 degree` whereas in the presence of myosin II (200 nM) we find a value of :math:`\theta = 86 \pm 21 degree`.
+Measured of contact angle after myosin injection are done before the cortex ruptures as characterized in :cite:`Carvalho2013a` .

 Angle related to tension